 The Translation and Interpretation Program offered by the Spanish and Portuguese Department is one of the very few programs in the nation that offers a Bachelor Degree in Spanish with a concentration in Translation and Interpretation (T&I).
 It is the only one that approaches both translation and interpretation simultaneously and comprehensively, focusing on the health care and legal fields.

-Our students mainly come from the sponsoring departments, but we also receive students from other programs in the fields of Latin American Studies, Law, Life Sciences (Physiology, Pre-Nursing, Pre-Medical), Business, Anthropology, and Sociology, among many others.
+Our students come from the Spanish and Portuguese department, but we also receive students from other programs in the fields of Mexican-American and Raza studies, Latin American Studies, Physiology, Pre-Nursing, Pre-Medical, Public Health, Speech Therapy, Psychology, Law, and Business, among many others.

 Practicums, Internships, and Directed Study Options

-Besides, the T&I program offers numerous practicums, internships, and directed study options with established legal and health care providers and institutions so students can gain hands-on, practical experience while working with providers and serving the community (see Practicums and Internships).
+Besides, the T&I program offers numerous practicums, internships, and directed study options with established legal and health care providers and institutions, so students can gain hands-on, practical experience while working with providers and serving the community (see the Practicums and Internships section).